|S-Boat-Wrecks in the Western Baltic|

 The wreck is from boat "S 103" (Oblt.z.S.
-Hans-Wulf Heckel) sunk by Typhoon IB-fighterbombers about 2 miles southeast of Mommark/Als on 03.05.1945.
-The wreck lies on 35 m waterdepth in vicinity of a seacable and has not been destructed as planned by the Danich Navy although torpedoes as well as artillery-ammunition have been found on board.
+Hans-Wulf Heckel) sunk by Typhoon I B-fighterbombers about 2 miles southeast of Mommark/Als on 03.05.1945.
+The wreck lies on 35 m waterdepth in vicinity of a seacable and therefore has not been destructed as planned by the Danich Navy although torpedoes as well as artillery-ammunition have been found on board.

 The boat was en route from Svendborg/Denmark to Flensburg in order to find out if the British had arived there already.
-On board was a totally inunpractised crew an to guest when the boat around 16.00 was attacked by Typhoon IB-fighterbombers with rocket-bombs and aircraft armaments off Mommark as a surprise.
+On board was a totally unpractised crew and two guests when the boat around 16.00 was attacked by Typhoon I B-fighterbombers with rocket-bombs and aircraft armaments off Mommark as a surprise.
 The boat had to take two direct hits and sank.
-Commanding Officer and 11 men of the complement partly wounded were picked up ba a Danish fisherman and taken to Mommark.
+The Commanding Officer and 11 men of the complement - partly wounded - were picked up by a Danish fisherman and taken to Mommark.

-The naval vessel that according to the report of the police-station Nakskov was scuttled on 06.05.2016 after a bombing northwest of the harbour Rødbyhavn on the southern tip of the island Lolland was clearly identified by diving aktivities as a S-boat belonging to type "S 100".
+The naval vessel that according to the report of the police-station Nakskov was scuttled on 06.05.2016 after a bombing northwest of the harbour Rødby Havn on the southern tip of the island Lolland at a water depth of 16 m.
+It was clearly identified by diving aktivities as a S-boat belonging to type "S 100".
 The available underwaterphotographs are verifying this identification.
-The positions reported by the divers and obtained.
-Actually the postion stated by the divers and the postion obtained by electronic means differ but ist must be assumed that it is one and the same wreck.
+The positions reported by divers and obtained by electronic means differ somewhat but ist must be assumed that it is one and the same wreck.

 Well for the forward 20mm-Flak - Picture: Marine Research Germany

-Therefore, the wreck off Rødbyhavn must be accounted for tobe from an unknown boat of Type "S 100".
+Therefore, the wreck off Rødbyhavn must be accounted for to be from an unknown school-boat of Type "S 100".

 Wreck in Position 54° 40' N 010° 42' E - "S 170" - W 2

-The wreck two miles southwest of Keldsnor lighthouse in the south of the island Langeland is from a S-boat of class "S 100" according to the available unterwaterphotographs.
+The wreck two miles southwest of Keldsnor lighthouse in the south of the island Langeland at a watrdepth of 24 m is from a S-boat of class "S 100" according to the available unterwaterphotographs.